MACNICA-CLAVIS-NV/abandoned_object_detection/README.md

 <img src="https://github.com/MACNICA-CLAVIS-NV/abandoned_object_detection/blob/master/pictures/warning_backpack_cellphone.png">

-・Last display : "Abandoned" text and red bounding boxes for the abandoned objects
+- Last display : "Abandoned" text and red bounding boxes for the abandoned objects

                   After that, the red bounding boxes with "abandoned" text will be displayed for the abandoned objects when a certain amount of time has passed.